ggrummer/Dazzelite/README.md

 # Dazzelite
 Dazzelite is an easy to build project that uses a ring of tri-color LED lights, controlled by an FPGA, using a few simple instructions, to create different patterns of light.
-It can be built on a breadboard of in a beautiful case.
+It can be built on a breadboard or in a beautiful case.

 A video introduction can be seen at the following link: https://vimeo.com/516437596